photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 It is available for Mac, Linux and Windows.
 Developers may skip this and move on to the [Developer Guide](../developer-guide/index.md).

-An image for the [Raspberry Pi](raspberry-pi.md) is available as well.
-In addition, we plan to provide a single binary.
+We plan to provide a single binary.

 !!! info "Windows"
     Windows users may need to [disable](img/docker-disable-wsl2.jpg) the WSL 2 based engine in *Docker Settings > General*